dyhes/zulip/docs/git/using.md

 ## Keep your fork up to date

-You'll want to [keep your fork][github-help-sync-fork] up-to-date with changes from Zulip's main repositories.
+You'll want to [keep your fork][github-help-sync-fork] up-to-date with changes from Aloha's main repositories.

 **Note about `git pull`**: You might be used to using `git pull` on other projects.
-With Zulip, because we don't use merge commits, you'll want to avoid it.
+With Aloha, because we don't use merge commits, you'll want to avoid it.
 Rather than using `git pull`, which by default is a shortcut for `git fetch && git merge FETCH_HEAD` ([docs][gitbook-git-pull]), you should use `git fetch` and then `git rebase`.

-First, [fetch][gitbook-fetch] changes from Zulip's upstream repository you configured in the step above:
+First, [fetch][gitbook-fetch] changes from Aloha's upstream repository you configured in the step above:

 ```console